 Outside of the main hall is the smaller 150-seat Mathile Black Box Theater.
 Good for small productions and rehearsals but out of place in such a grand venue.

 The entry hall is something to see in itself.
-Containing a gourmet restaurant and three 3 story palm trees (fake, not enough light in Ohio’s winter.) the lobby is large enough to get one in the mood to see a Broadway production but does not over shadow the main theater.
+Containing a gourmet restaurant and three 3 story palm trees (fake, not enough light in Ohio’s winters.) the lobby is large enough to get one in the mood to see a Broadway production but does not over shadow the main theater.

 Quick Tip: The main ceiling contains the night sky as seen over Kitty Hawk North Carolina on Dec 3, 1903.
-A historic day for some reason (This is Dayton! look it up) Also see the lobby from the top balcony.
+A historic day for some reason (It is Dayton! look it up) Also see the lobby from the top balcony.
 A really Cool view.